SarahDbnr/adl_SteinVI/docs/source/get_started.md

 └── stein_vi.py
 ```

 The `run_stein_vi` directory provides ready-to-run examples that use the core logic from the `stein_vi` package.
-These scripts demonstrate how to use the SVGD, sSVGD and SVN-based Bayesian Neural Networks for specific tasks, including regression and classification.
+These scripts demonstrate how to use the SVGD and sSVGD based Bayesian Neural Networks for specific tasks, including regression and classification.
 The examples are written to simplify running different configurations and datasets with minimal setup.

 ```
 .